Scientific Name: Vaccinium

 Family: Ericaceae

 Blueberries (Vaccinium) most likely originated from North America.
 Wild relatives are found mostly growing in the northern regions of North America, Europe, and Asia.
 Many varieties of blueberries exist, differentiating by their colors and sizes.
-Generally, blueberries looks like small dark blue marbles with juicy, acidic pulp.
+Generally, blueberries look like small dark blue marbles with juicy, acidic pulp.
 The berries also contain small brown seeds.
 In the upper part, this fruit has a small crown that differentiates it from the unrelated fruit, black currant.

 In short, blueberries are a good source for those who want to add something delicious to their food.
 Blueberries can be used in smoothies, jams, or salads.